Accessibility

 Visit here for more information.

 One way of planning ahead is to write an advance statement.
 This explains your likes and dislikes, and what you want for the future.
 It might cover where you would like to be cared for or what day-to-day things you like to do.
 The statement is used when you cannot decide these things for yourself.
 An advance statement isn’t legally binding.
 This means that the law does not say it has to be followed.
-However, it must be considered when deciding what is best for you.
+But, it must be considered when deciding what is best for you.
 There must also be good reasons for going against an advance statement.

-You can make an advance statement verbally by telling those close to you, or professionals, what your wishes are.
+You can make an advance statement verbally.
+You can do this by telling those close to you, or professionals, what your wishes are.
 But it is better to write it down, if you can, or have someone else write it down for you.
 This means it is a permanent record of your wishes.
 You can then put it somewhere safe.
 This may involve saving it electronically, for example on a personal laptop or tablet computer.
 Make sure you tell people where you have put your advance statement and how to access it.
 It is a good idea to sign it too, though you don’t have to do this.

-If you would like to make decisions about your future medical care, you can make an advance.
+If you would like to make decisions about your future medical care, you can make an advanced decision.
 These are legal documents that allow you to refuse, in advance, specific medical treatments or procedures that you would not want.
 This might include whether to be resuscitated if your heart stops, for example.
 You can’t use an advance decision or advance directive to refuse basic care such as food, drink and pain relief.
-If you’re thinking about making an advance decision, talk to your GP.
-They can talk you through the benefits of choosing or refusing particular medical treatments.
-Your GP will also record your advance decision on your care plan.
-You should speak to your close friends or family members about your advance decision, as this will help them to understand your wishes.

 Wills